karashiiro/Rimap/README.md

 ## Installation
 (WIP)

 If you want to host a copy of Xivvi yourself, it's a little more involved.
-First, get a bot token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) and install [Node.js](https://nodejs.org/en/).
+First, get a bot token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) as described in "Getting Started" [here](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/), and install [Node.js](https://nodejs.org/en/), version 10 or higher.
 Also get yourself your four access keys from Twitter's REST API if you want to use the Twitter subscribe function.
-You also need to install [Graphicsmagick](http://www.graphicsmagick.org/) and [MongoDB.](https://docs.mongodb.com/manual/administration/install-community/)
+You also need to install [Graphicsmagick](http://www.graphicsmagick.org/) and [MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/), version 4.2 or higher.

+To add the bot to your server, follow the directions under "How to Add the Bot to Your Server" on the [HowToGeek guide](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/).

 To run the server, just run the following commands in the install directory: